Cheesesteak0/AutoHotKey/README.md

 Two dashes are used to indicate some sort of keyboard shortcut.

 Sidenote: I put ^Esc::ExitApp at the end of all my scripts in case you want to stop it from running, just press Ctrl+Esc and that will close it down.

+(Also I am working on a better naming scheme and will update all my script once I come up with one)